Wednesday, January 7, 2026

 The Nephilim were on the earth in those days--and also afterward--when the sons of God went to the daughters of men and had children by them.
 They were the heroes of old, men of renown.

 The identity of the "Nephilim" has long been a source of debate.
 Some ancient views were "fallen angels" or simply "giants", or maybe merely "those who entice others to fall."
 (See this Wikipedia page.)
-The word occurs again in Numbers 13: 32-33 where the Israelites explain their fear of entering Canaan.
+The word occurs again in Numbers 13:32-33 where the Israelites refuse to enter Canaan because there are giants there.

 The LORD saw how great man's wickedness on the earth had become, and that every inclination of the thoughts of his heart was only evil all the time.
 The LORD was grieved that he had made man on the earth, and his heart was filled with pain.
 So the LORD said, "I will wipe mankind, whom I have created, from the face of the earth--men and animals, and creatures that move along the ground, and birds of the air--for I am grieved that I have made them."